panchul/workspace/doc/Azure.md

 ---

-Azure Functions Github repo, with links to other repos, for hosts, ux, etc.
+Azure Functions GitHub repo, with links to other repos, for hosts, ux, etc.

 https://github.com/azure/azure-functions